benjamin-bk-krueger/kringle-game/ABOUT.md

 Lot of DB rework, linking each table using varchar name fields wasn't quite useful.
 I have introduced serial IDs, DB queries are a lot easier and reliable now.
 Sadly I had to adapt a lot of Python code.
 My today's lessons learned: Have a good design before starting to code ;)
 I have introduced new tables and Flask views for quests and solutions.
 This way I can edit and "upload" solutions using the web frontend which is much more user friendly.

+***2022-04-18***

+Lot of GUI rework.
+I have added the CSS stylesheets from https://simplecss.org as well as the Markdown editor from https://easy-markdown-editor.tk.
+As well as a lot of rework for the Flask HTML templates to make navigation a lot easier.
+The GUI parts are quite usable now.
+Still on the Todo list: image import and markdown export.
+And I guess a lot of security stuff (SQLi, etc.).
+I will get back to the original Python based game for the next days...
+If this is as stable as the GUI I will finalize the things there...